-Urine leaks from a baby’s diaper may occur when the diaper doesn’t fit properly.
+Urine leaks from a baby’s diaper may occur when the diaper doesn’t fit properly or the penis is pointed up instead toward the diaper.
 A diaper that is too large may prevent the urine from being absorbed before it leaks out, and a diaper that is too small may not be absorbent enough.
-Baby boys may experience leaks around their belly button because their penis is pointed up instead of toward the diaper.

 Read on for information on the reasons why your baby boy is peeing out of his diaper and some tips and suggestions to fix the problem and keep your baby dry.

 There are many variations of the dreaded pee-out.
 Let’s take a look at each of the culprits and tackle them one by one – peeing up and out the front of the diaper, out the back of the diaper, completely through the diaper, and, of course, out the sides.

 Baby boy peed up and out of his diaper

 It’s happened again.
 Your little guy has peed up out of his diaper again.
 You toss another urine-soaked onesie onto the top of your overflowing laundry pile, frustrated and concerned.
 Lately, it feels as though there is no diaper waistband in the world that is a match for your baby boy’s pee stream.

 Fortunately, urine leaks that seep over the top of a baby boy’s diaper are a common, preventable problem with some easy fixes.

 One likely cause of this type of diaper leak is your little guy’s anatomy.

 If your baby boy’s penis is pointing upwards in their diaper, their urine stream will then also point upward, wetting the waistband of their diaper and whatever lies beyond.
 This can often happen when your baby is laying and playing on their tummy and their penis is positioned upward.